Harry908/JobWise/log/backend-developer-log.md

 4. Verify end-to-end profile CRUD operations

 **System Status:** Database schema excellent and ready for production.
 Profile API needs repository integration fix to connect to database.

 ---

+## 23. Correction: Summary & Coverage Status (Oct 19, 2025)

+### User Request
+Update the repository summary to reflect accurate test and coverage status, and ensure logs reflect recent code/docs edits (remove `/redoc`, update `start-server.bat`, README updates).

+### Response Summary
+Inserted a short corrigendum at the top of `.context/backend-developer-summary.md` to correct overstated completion claims.
+Confirmed profile integration tests pass (12/12) but overall test coverage is 55.50% and fails the configured 80% coverage gate.
+Updated `log/backend-developer-log.md` with this correction and recommended immediate next steps to reach the coverage goal.

+### Actions Taken
+- **File:** `.context/backend-developer-summary.md`
+  - **Change:** Prepended a concise, factual "Corrigendum" section summarizing current test and coverage status and next steps.
+  - **Reason:** Correct previous overly-optimistic summary text and provide an accurate snapshot for contributors.
+- **File:** `log/backend-developer-log.md`
+  - **Change:** Appended this correction entry (this section).
+  - **Reason:** Maintain a transparent audit trail of the correction and next-step recommendations.

+### Next Recommended Steps
+1. Add ~8–12 focused unit tests covering `auth_service` and `profile_service` branches (register/login error paths, profile update/delete edge cases).
+These are fast wins to raise module coverage.
+2. Run full pytest and evaluate coverage deltas; iterate until the 80% gate is satisfied or request a temporary relaxation of the gate for ongoing iterative work.

+---